bsc-wdc/HP2C-DT/README.md

 ## Hypersim
-Hypersim is a simulation platform that enables parallel execution of power system simulations.
+Hypersim is a real-time simulation platform for power system applications.
 This tool will perform as our "real" devices, generating realistic values for them in a given setup.
-To connect Hypersim with our edges, we developed an architecture using a bridge application implemented in Python that will act as a broker, connecting Hypersim with the corresponding edge in our network.
+To connect Hypersim with our edges, we developed an architecture using a bridge application implemented in Python that will act as a broker, connecting Hypersim with the corresponding edge nodes in our architecture.

 ![hypersim-edge_comms](https://gitlab.bsc.es/wdc/projects/hp2cdt/-/raw/main/docs/figures/Hypersim-edge_comms.png)

 At the bottom of this figure, we show the Hypersim representation of an electric grid.
 This grid, composed of devices, will be divided into edges based on different criteria like locality, frequent interaction, or computational logic.
 In this case, the grid shown is divided into seven edges.
 Each of them will send information to the corresponding edge in the bridge via UDP (for UDP Sensors) or via the Hypersim API (for TCP Sensors).
 Hypersim will receive actuations also through the API.

-The bridge application, responsible for communicating Hypersim with our edges, will have several Edge objects storing the ports and sockets for every interaction.
-When it receives a message coming from Hypersim (UDP sensors), it will redirect it to the UDP-Sensors-port of the corresponding edge and, in the opposite direction (TCP Actuators), it will redirect it to the API.
+The bridge application, responsible for communicating Hypersim with our edge nodes, will have several Edge objects storing the ports and sockets for every interaction.
+When each of them receives a message coming from Hypersim (UDP sensors), it will redirect it to the UDP-Sensors-port of the corresponding edge and, in the opposite direction (TCP Actuators), it will redirect it to the API.
 Regarding the TCP Sensors, the Bridge will demand the value from Hypersim (with a certain frequency) and send it to the TCP-Sensors-port of the appropriate edge.
+The distribution of sensors among protocols typically follows the next convention:

+- UDP communications:
+  - high-frequency sensors, such as voltmeters and ammeters
+- TCP communications
+  - lower-frequency sensors, e.g., power-meters
+  - actuators: switches and generators

-We always use the same pattern to choose the ports: `1{nn}02` for UDP Sensors ports, with "nn" being the edge number expressed with two digits, `2{nn}02` for TCP Sensors, and `3{nn}02` for TCP Actuators.
+Regarding port numeration, we use the following pattern (with `{nn}` being the edge number expressed with two digits):

+- Edge node (Java) to Bridge (Python).
+  - `1{nn}02` for UDP Sensors ports.
+  - `2{nn}02` for TCP Sensors.
+  - `3{nn}02` for TCP Actuators.
+- Bridge (Python) to Hypersim.
 Since the TCP communication with Hypersim will be performed via API, we only have to decide which port is used for UDP.
-Thus, we will use `1{nn}02 + 2: 1{nn}04`.
+  - `1{nn}04` (The number of the UDP between Edge node and Bridge, `1{nn}02`, plus 2).